 This hobby box is DRIP bruh.

 The 2008 Topps Chrome Basketball Box gives you the chance to score a LeBron James, Kevin Durant, Kobe Bryant, Russell Westbrook, or a Kevin Love basketball card… all of these cards are worth over 4 figures and some 5!

-The most recent hobby box on our list, the 2019-20 Panini Prizm Basketball Hobby Box offers you a chance to find hits like the Zion Williamson Prizm rookie card.
+The 2019-20 Panini Prizm Basketball Hobby Box offers you a chance to find hits like the Zion Williamson Prizm Tiger Strip RC.

 Other than Zion Willaimson, you can find hit rookie cards like Ja Morant, Cam Reddish, Jarret Culver, Rui Hacimura, and more.
 In total, you can collect Silver Prizms of around 20 rookies.

 If you’re lucky, you can find high-value Rookie Signature Prizms Mojo.